dcall275/hangman87/README.md

 Files milestone_4 and milestone_5 use object oriented programming principles to build out the final game.

-The code uses the random module to randomy choose a word from the following list:
+The code uses the random module to randomly choose a word from the following list:
 ["Banana", "Apple", "Guava", "Peach", "Melon"]

 ## How to Play the Game